yidong11/Towards-Multi-Modal-Agentic-AI-System-for-Chest-X-Ray/Used_Models/Chest_X-Ray_Diagnosis/readme.md

 ### Training:
+- Architecture: Pre-trained DenseNet121 backbone with GlobalAveragePooling2D and sigmoid activation for 14-class multi-label prediction
+- Optimization: Stochastic Gradient Descent (SGD) with momentum, providing superior convergence and stability compared to standard optimizers
-A pre-trained model namely `my_model_weight.h5` has already been made for testing purposes.
+- A pre-trained model namely `my_model_weight.h5` has already been made for testing purposes.
 ### Testing and Evaluating:

    The `my_model_weight.h5` file is used for loading the weights of the pre-trained model and is used for testing.